 Restoring the lordosis with cervical reconstruction surgery significantly helps with the headaches of DDD in the neck by taking pressure of the greater and lesser occipital nerves - see the page on causes of back and neck pain.
 If you are a chronic sufferer of these headaches, you can get the same kind of relief by lying down with a soft towel rolled up under your neck.
 The towel is giving you back your lordosis and slowly the headache should diminish.
 If it doesn't then the headache may well be coming from other areas.

-The third x-ray is a patient of mine who has had cervical reconstruction surgery on 2 levels using a hybrid of fusion at one level and total disc replacement at the level above.
+The last lot of x-rays below are of a patient of mine who has had cervical reconstruction surgery on 2 levels using a hybrid of fusion at one level and total disc replacement at the level above.
 Cervical total disc replacement is a very successful method of treating milder degenerative conditions.
 Preserving motion in the spine helps prevent the spread of degeneration to other adjacent discs.
+You can see on these flexion and extension x-rays how the prosthesis moves equally with the discs above.

 Very recently a study was performed that analysed the combined results of 4 class 1 studies from FDA trials in the USA.
 This has shown clear superiority of total disc replacement over fusion in the neck, and the authors (Paul McAfee et al.) recommended that it be the standard of care over fusion technology.